-Join Daniel Brigham for an in-depth discussion in this video Storyboarding an opening slide, part of Instructional Design Essentials: Storyboarding.
+Join Daniel Brigham for an in-depth discussion in this video Storyboarding an opening slide, part of Instructional Design: Storyboarding.

 So here is the content for the opening slide of the course that we're building.
 There's not a lot of content here, which makes things a bit easier.
 But, it's got some really relevant questions to the learner.
 So, I'll have this copy appear as voice-over narration.
 You know, that way the learner will feel really addressed right off the bat.
 So to get started storyboarding in a text-based format, I'll copy this content and then paste it into the audio column of our storyboard.
 And, of course, you can widen the columns if you want to.